raghuugare/raghuugare.bkup/about.md

 + I want to share some stories/experiences that are as 'beautiful' & 'en-lightening' as are moments of dipping into your favourite book with a cup of hot tea and snacks during chilly mornings or drizzly late-noons & evenings. :)

-+ I want to share my little _"Eureka!"_ / _"Aha!"_ moments, the _epiphanies,_ along with (m)any other learnings connected to Computers or otherwise through this blog.
++ I want to share my little _"EUREKA!", "AHA!",_ and even the _"WTF!"_ moments (the last being especially _ubiquitous_ these days in software); the _epiphanies,_ along with (m)any other learnings connected to Computers or otherwise through this blog.

-A beautiful being, equation, program, function, algorithm, song, pattern, or an image gives me the same kind of 'kick' that a cup of hot tea does! :)
+'Feeling' the presence of a beautiful poem, story, equation, program, function, algorithm, song, pattern, or an image gives me the same kind of 'kick' that a cup of hot tea does! :)

 And hence the parallel with tea.